Integrating SwiftUI

 Embedding existing views into SwiftUI

-For putting existing views inside a SwiftUI view hierarchy, use Representable protocols: NSViewRepresentable
+To put existing views from the older frameworks inside a SwiftUI view hierarchy, use one of the Representable protocols: NSViewRepresentable

 , UIViewRepresentable